 I created this special 44-page quick start guide to help you create Platinum & Palladium fine art prints in a fraction of the time if you had to research, test, and troubleshoot the process on your own.
-The learning materials include the core book in PDF format and I have created several videos that help illustrate the concepts and steps in the book.
+The learning materials include the core book in PDF format, and I have created several videos that help illustrate the concepts and steps in the book.

 Purchase Today & Get Immediate Access

-In order to help you make your first prints as quickly as possible using digital negatives, I have invested a lot of time in making a special Photoshop curve that you can use.
+To help you make your first prints as quickly as possible using digital negatives, I have invested a lot of time in making a special Photoshop curve that you can use.
 Creating the custom curve for platinum/palladium is one of the biggest hurdles in making high-quality prints.
 The curve is located in the resources library after you purchase the training materials.
 You will be able to download the special curve file to a safe place on your computer and later in the book, I will walk you through how to load and apply it to your digital negative.

 I provide a detailed list of requirements and materials needed so that you can begin sourcing everything prior to starting the step-by-step process that I provide in the book.

 In the spirit of quick start guides, I get directly to the point in the shortest amount of time without sacrificing necessary details.
 If you want an in-depth course on how to make platinum and palladium prints, then you may want to check out my comprehensive book.
 You can check out my main learning resources page for availability.

 You can use a digital camera or scan your film to create your digital negatives in Photoshop.
 You will be editing and producing a finished positive image as your first step in the process before applying a custom curve that I have developed for you in Photoshop.